-Examine the drained gearcase lubricant for metal particles.
-A small amount of metal particles indicates normal gear wear.
-An excessive amount of metal filings or larger particles (chips) may indicate abnormal gear wear and should be checked by an authorized dealer.
+NOTE: Examine the magnetic fill/drain plug for metal particles.
+A small amount of metal filings or fine metal particles indicates normal gear wear.
+An excessive amount of metal filings or larger particles (chips) should be checked by an authorized dealer.